stripe/veneur/README.md

 Veneur assumes you have a running DogStatsD on the localhost and emits metrics to it's default port of 8125.
 Those metrics are:

+* `veneur.expire.metrics_total` - Number of metrics that expired due to inactivity.
 * `veneur.packet.error_total` - Number of packets that Veneur could not parse.
 * `veneur.packet.received_total` - Number of packets received.
 Sample rate configurable.
 * `veneur.packet.parse_duration_ns` - Timer for packet parsing durations.
 Implicitly gives a `.count` for packet processing as a result.